random1781/Tenere700/high_beam_invert/README.md

 ## Comparator circuit

-The safest way to use the stock high beam switch to turn on lights is with a circuit that compares the voltage on the two wires, like the stock headlight.
+The safest way to use the OEM high beam switch to turn on lights is with a circuit that compares the voltage on the two wires, like the OEM headlight.
 This circuit uses an LM397 comparator IC to compare voltages.

 ![High beam invert schematic](hbb-v01-conn.svg)